PYTHON(1) General Commands Manual PYTHON(1)

 -S Disable the import of the module site and the site-dependent manipulations of

--u Force stdin, stdout and stderr to be totally unbuffered.
-On systems where it mat-
+-u Force the stdout and stderr streams to be unbuffered.
+This option has no effect on

 -v Print a message each time a module is initialized, showing the place (filename or